 MINUS ONE POINT for unsportsmanlike behavior or using hands (game over).

 ONE POINT, once per game, for making spectators laugh and/or applaud.

 ONE POINT, once per target if you're a real clown.

-PERMITTED CHEAT: A twig may be got to tease one or more targets from cracks in the sidewalk that cannot be reached by toes.† Do not count footsteps to do this task.† ZERO POINTS.
+PERMITTED CHEAT: A twig may be used to tease one or more targets from cracks in the sidewalk that cannot be reached by shoe toes.† Do not count footsteps to do this task.† ZERO POINTS.

 Elegant simplifications of these rules are welcome.† Children should keep a sum in their head of the score (the more complicated the calculation they will tolerate, the better) and kick litter to the curb.